lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab7-go-and-kafka/readme.md

 Several libraries are available for interaction with Apache Kafka from Go.
 See [this list on the Apache Kafka website](https://cwiki.apache.org/confluence/display/KAFKA/Clients#Clients-Go(AKAgolang)).
 Then there is also [Franz-Go](https://github.com/twmb/franz-go) with 1K stars on GitHub.
 The most popular seems to be [Sarama](https://github.com/Shopify/sarama) (10K stars).
 We will use that library in this lab: "Package sarama is a pure Go client library for dealing with Apache Kafka (versions 0.8 and later).
 It includes a high-level API for easily producing and consuming messages, and a low-level API for controlling bytes on the wire when the high-level API is insufficient.
 Usage examples for the high-level APIs are provided inline with their full documentation."

-The sources for this part of the lab are in the directory *lab7-go-and-kafka* directory.
+The sources for this part of the lab are in the directory *lab7-go-and-kafka*.

 ### Producing to test-topic in Go